 In an analysis adjusted for factors that potentially affect conception, the time to pregnancy differed significantly among women who were nonsmokers, light smokers and heavy smokers (nine, 11 and 19 months, respectively), and among women whose partners were nondrinkers, light drinkers and heavy drinkers (nine, 10 and 17 months).
 Women with a normal weight became pregnant sooner (within seven months) than women who were underweight (26 months), overweight or obese (11 months), or severely obese (14 months).
 Couples with a high standard of living conceived sooner than those with a low standard (seven vs. 11 months).
 Overall, the time to pregnancy increased with total number of negative lifestyle factors, from three months for couples with none to 21 months for couples with five or more.

 In a second adjusted analysis, couples' risk of failing to conceive within the first year was elevated when women smoked heavily (relative risk, 3.6) or had a heavy intake of coffee or tea (1.7).
-Relative to couples in whom the man did not drink, those in whom the man drank heavily had more than two times the risk of not conceiving within the first year (2.2).
-Couples in whom the woman was underweight had a sharply elevated risk (4.8); risk was also raised when the woman was overweight or obese (2.2) and was markedly increased when she was severely obese (6.9).
+Relative to couples in which the man did not drink, those in which the man drank heavily had more than two times the risk of not conceiving within the first year (2.2).
+Couples in which the woman was underweight had a sharply elevated risk (4.8); risk was also raised when the woman was overweight or obese (2.2) and was markedly increased when she was severely obese (6.9).
 Couples with a low standard of living had a 60% greater risk of not getting pregnant within a year than couples with a high standard (1.6).
 Compared with couples who had no negative lifestyle factors, those with two had 3.3 times the risk of not conceiving within the first year, and the differential climbed steadily to 7.2 for those with five or more.
 The cumulative probability of conceiving within a year decreased steadily from 93% among couples with one negative lifestyle factor to 38% among those with four or more.

 The researchers note that because couples who stopped trying to get pregnant were not included in the study, the apparent harmful effects of the lifestyle factors studied may be underestimates.
 They contend that while couples often disregard the impact of lifestyle factors on fertility, the data suggest that adopting a healthy lifestyle would more than halve the proportion of couples who are unable to conceive within one year.
 In the long term, such a reduction could lead to a "substantial decline in the referrals for medical investigations and fertility treatments," they conclude.